Praqma/kubernetes-ebook/chapter03.md

 * lb2		10.240.0.42/24

 **Notes:**
-* There will be (additional) floating IP/VIP for controllers, which will be: `10.240.0.20`
+* There will be (additional) floating IP/VIP for controllers which will be: `10.240.0.20`
-* There will be (additional) floating IP/VIP for load balancers, which will be: `10.240.0.40`
+* There will be (additional) floating IP/VIP for load balancers which will be: `10.240.0.40`
-* If you decide to use HAProxy to provide HA for controller nodes, then you can use the the load balancer's VIP (for port 6443), instead of having a dedicated (floating/V) IP for control plane.
+* If you decide to use HAProxy to provide HA for controller nodes then you can use the the load balancer's VIP (for port 6443) instead of having a dedicated (floating/V) IP for the control plane.

 **More Notes:**
-* Kelsey's Kubernetes guide (the one this book uses as a reference), starts the node numbering from 0.
-We start them from 1 for ease of understanding.
+* Kelsey's Kubernetes guide (the one this book uses as a reference) starts the node numbering from 0.
+We will start them from 1 for ease of understanding.
 * The FQDN of each host is `*hostname*.example.com`
 * The nodes have only one user, **root** ; with a password: **redhat** .
-* I used libvirt's GUI interface (virt-manager) to create these VMs, but you can automate this by using CLI commands.
+* I used Libvirt's GUI interface (virt-manager) to create these VMs, but you can automate this by using CLI commands.

 ## Screenshots from actual installation